-- Have a high school diploma or G.E.D.

-- Pass the entrance examination
+- Have a high school diploma, G.E.D. or equivalent - Pass the entrance examination

-- Background check and drug screening where applicable

 Please see Program Handbook and Externship Manual for additional program policies.

 To receive a diploma in Medical Assisting, students must complete 36.5 credit hours (1070 clock hours).
 This diploma program can be completed in 8 months (32 weeks) for full- time students or in 14 months (56 weeks) for part-time students.
 Evening students will be required to complete the externship portion of the program during the day.